ox1d3x3/BOFfuzzer/README.md

 # 🎯 Fuzzer for THM Brainpan 1

 ### **Description**
 This fuzzer script is designed to help security enthusiasts test buffer overflow vulnerabilities in vulnerable services.
 Inspired by the TryHackMe Brainpan 1 room, the script dynamically sends increasing payload sizes to a specified target until the service crashes, identifying the exact crash point.

-With user-friendly features and a cool banner, this script is perfect for beginners and experienced pentesters alike.
+Please note that the Fuzzer may not work with all kind of buffer.

 ---

 ## 🚀 Features
-- 🖼️ Stylish ASCII Art Banner
-- ✍️ Author and Version Info Display
 - 📍 User Input for Target IP and Port
 - 🔄 Dynamic Payload Generation
 - 🛑 Identifies Crash Point with Payload Size